Limit trees for free group automorphisms: universality: Preliminaries

 \section{Preliminaries}

-In this paper,~$F$ will denote a free group with $2 \le \operatorname{rank}(F) < \infty$.
-Subscripts will never indicate the rank but will instead be used as indices.
-For inductive arguments, we also work with a \underline{free group system of finite type}: disjoint union $\mathcal G = \bigsqcup_{j \in J} G_j$ of nontrivial finitely generated free groups~$G_j$ indexed by a possibly empty finite set~$J$.
+In this paper,~$F$ denotes a free group with $2 \le \operatorname{rank}(F) < \infty$.
+Subscripts never indicate the rank but instead are used as indices.
+For inductive arguments, we also work with a \underline{free group system of finite type}: disjoint union $\bigsqcup_{j \in J} F_j$ of nontrivial finitely generated free groups~$F_j$ indexed by a possibly empty finite set~$J$.
 In this paper,~$\mathcal F$ is always a free group system of finite type with some component~$F_j$ that is not cyclic.